AMReX-Combustion/PeleLMeX/Docs/source/manual/Model.rst

 AMR extension
 ^^^^^^^^^^^^^

-In contrast with `PeleLM <https://github.com/AMReX-Combustion/PeleLM>`_, `PeleLMeX` do not rely a on subcycling appraoch to advance the AMR hierarchy.
+In contrast with `PeleLM`_, `PeleLMeX` do not rely a on subcycling appraoch to advance the AMR hierarchy.
 This difference is illustrated in the figure below comparing the multi-level time-stepping approach in both codes:

 .. figure:: images/model/PeleLMeX_Subcycling.png